t-s/automata/README.md

 e.g. python automata.py 10101 10101010 100

-Intended to be used with graphs and the networkx library, eventually.
+Intended to be used with graphs and the networkx library eventually to produce a graph automata framework.